 You will be surprised at what they will tell you or write down.

 Something to reflect on: how do you react when your child makes a mistake?
 Our reactions affect how confident our children will feel about making mistakes.
 If we create a safe space and productive space for them, they will start to see failures as learning opportunities.

 Encourage them to laugh more

 Laughter is a lifelong gift for children – research has shown that laughter plays an important role in developing self-esteem, learning to problem-solve and honing social skills.
 It also helps children make sense of their world, develop empathy with others, reduce stress and pain, and thereby building resilience and a happy, healthy child.

 I always encourage quality, engaged family time – get to know one another and do something FUN together.
 We have our weekend movie night rituals that the children always look forward to – we pull their mattresses in the lounge and I make popcorn.
-Our DStv family launched the School of Laughter, as a place where parents can access the best content to spark your kids’ laughter – and development.
 While we juggle our many hats of working, parenting and homeschooling, we can have those worthwhile breaks.

 Childhood is a precious time and I look back at mine and mostly remember the great memories.
 It’s normal to doubt your parenting skills, but keep reminding yourself that you are doing your very best.
 We will look back on 2020 and be proud of ourselves and our children for thriving through change and uncertainty.